Apply for Citizenship through Marriage

 What to bring to your citizenship interview?

-Other documents that the USCIS lists that you probably need to provide at your citizenship interview include financial documents, such as tax returns, joint bank statements, and other evidence of commingled money.
+Other documents that the USCIS lists that you probably need to provide at your citizenship interview include financial documents, such as jointly filed tax returns, joint bank statements, and other evidence of commingled money.
 Lease or mortgage paperwork, travel history, registration for selective service, and dependent and support documents also may be necessary.
 Learn more about what documents to bring to your citizenship interview in our article Documents to Bring to Your N-400 Citizenship Interview.